 A few more rules, tips, and general advice to avoid breaking the law or being a jerk:

 - Despite the fact that marijuana is legal in Oregon, it’s not legal to blaze up in public places.
-Leave the bong behind, guys.
+Leave the joints behind, guys.

 - Parking can be crowded at Riverbend Park, but it’s downright insane at Drake Park.
-Seriously, Ride the River Shuttle.
-I promise you’ll thank me.
+Seriously, Ride the River Shuttle, or consider biking (there’s ample bike parking!)

 - Bend Park and Rec has a full page devoted to the Bend Whitewater Park and tips for floating the river.
 Check it out here.

 - Want a big-picture overview of the Deschutes River and where all the hazards lie?
-The Bulletin recently ran an excellent graphic you can scope out right here.
+The Bulletin created an excellent graphic you can scope out right here.

 - Want more tips on navigating Bend like a pro?
 Check out our Visit Like a Local page!

 Planning a trip to Bend?
 Check out our award-winning visitor guide online, or request one to be mailed to you.Read the Guide

 Want to talk to a real human?
 We get you.
 Our visitor information specialists are here to take your call daily from 10:00 a.m - 4:00 p.m.Call : 877.245.8484

 Stay In Touch